LPGhatguy/teensy-rust-experiment/README.md

 # Rust Experiment on Teensy 3.6
 Repository containing a bunch of random tinkering on the Teensy 3.6.
-I'm trying to learn electrical engineering and embedded system development by starting from scratch with a pure Rust application.
+I'm trying to learn electrical engineering and embedded system development by starting from scratch(-ish) with a pure Rust application.
 Not very smart, right?

 Things I want to do: